Fred Marcellino: Book jackets

-He entered the book publishing field by 1974, producing 40 jackets a year for 15 years.
-He is sometimes credited with having revolutionized the style of book cover design in the United States in the 1970s and 1980s with notable work on such books as Anne Tyler's Dinner at the Homesick Restaurant, Charles Dickinson's Waltz in Marathon, and William Wharton's Birdy.
+He entered the book publishing field in the 1970s, producing more than 40 jackets a year until he turned to children's books in the late 1980s.
+His designs, which traded marketing-driven covers for elegant images and typography, are credited with revolutionizing book jacket design in the United States, and he produced jackets for bestselling authors including Tom Wolfe, Margaret Atwood, Milan Kundera, and Anne Tyler.

 Illustrators were sometimes presented with tip sheets suggesting pages in the manuscript the illustrator might find a suitable character or location to illustrate.
 Marcellino, however, insisted on reading the entire manuscript and producing a carefully designed, tasteful illustration that captured the overall mood of the book, often symbolically.
 Art director Steven Heller described Marcellino's approach:

 His surreal landscapes, exotic backdrops, impressionist palette, and precisionist typography defined a particular kind of literary genre.
 By "defined" I mean Marcellino gave authors including Anne Tyler, Tom Wolfe, Milan Kundera, Judith Rossner, Margaret Atwood and Primo Levi, to name but a few, a visual persona that underscored their words and ideas.
 Marcellino's distinctive personal style never conflicted with the writers' character, but like the best graphic interpreters he added dimension that was not always there.
 He also, and perhaps most importantly, challenged the strict marketing conventions imposed on packaging fiction and non-fiction blockbusters that required gigantic type for the author's name and a small, literal illustration of the plot or theme.
 Although these kinds of covers grabbed attention there was little aesthetic resonance.
 Marcellino introduced subtly painted and smartly lettered mini-posters that established allure.
 He was a master of sky and many of his book jacket illustrations use rich, cloud-studded skyscapes as backdrops and dramatic light sources for effect.
 He typically rendered the light of early dawn and late afternoon in pastel hues and airbrush smoothness to create surreal auras.
 The way in which he manipulated light on such subjects as walls, chairs, and doors enabled him to transform the commonplace into charged graphic symbols.